 A QPR will be submitted to HUD no later than 30 days following the end of each quarter after grant award, and continuing until all funds have been expended and all expenditures have been reported.
-No less than 3 days prior to submitting to HUD, the County will post the QPR to the website for public comment.
+No less than 3 days from submission to HUD, the County will post the QPR to the website for public review.
 In addition to these required reports, the County will also post its procurement policies, executed CDBG-DR contracts, as well as the status of services or goods currently being procured by the County.